Home | Send Feedback | Share on Bluesky |

 Published: 5.
 February 2018 • database, mongodb, java

-In the previous blog post, we have seen how to leverage the ability of MongoDB to delete documents based on the size with Capped Collections automatically.
+In the previous blog post, we saw how to leverage MongoDB's ability to automatically delete documents based on size using Capped Collections.

-Another everyday use case is to delete documents based on an expiry date.
-For instance, log events that you only want to store for a specific amount of days or session data that should only be stored for a few hours.
-MongoDB supports this use case, not with a special collection, but with a particular index: Time to live (TTL) index
+Another common use case is deleting documents based on an expiry date.
+For instance, you might want to store log events for a specific number of days or session data for only a few hours.
+MongoDB supports this use case, not with a special collection, but with a particular index: a Time-To-Live (TTL) index.

 collection.createIndex(Indexes.ascending("date"),